Veronica americana aka American Brooklime

 American Brooklime, American Speedwell, Speedwell

-How to care for American Brooklime
+How difficult is it to take care of American Brooklime

 American Brooklime presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.